 At the basic structural level, a bone is made up of rods of collagen (a protein), which are surrounded by the minerals calcium and phosphorous.
 While the the collagen rods provide resiliency, minerals give the bones strength.
 Proper nutrition can both enhance the production of collagen and speed up healing of a fractured bone.
 Besides eating protein- and mineral-rich foods, it’s essential to eat a high-calorie diet as your body needs a lot of energy to repair your broken bone.
-Eat fresh veggies and fruits, whole grains, meat, fish, and dairy products, but avoid empty calories like in refined foods.
+Eat fresh veggies and fruits, whole grains, meat, fish, and dairy products, but avoid

 1. Calcium: Milk And Yogurt

 In the second phase of bone healing, the reparative phase, you need calcium and phosphorus so that the bone may grow from each of the fracture ends.
 The National Osteoporosis Foundation recommends upping your calcium intake first and foremost to build strong dense bones.
 Foods that are rich sources of calcium include milk, yogurt, cheese, and green vegetables like kale and spinach.
 Fortified foods such as soy milk, breads, and cereals also contain some added calcium.

 It is essential that when consuming beverages rich in calcium you shake the bottle or container well as calcium tends to settle down at the bottom.
 When the body’s calcium-absorbing tendency is low, you can also consume calcium supplements.[ref]Food and Your Bones.
 National Osteoporosis Foundation.[ref]